essytech254/mysql_database/README.md

 2. Optimized schema for each table with appropriate data types
 3. Implementation of user roles and access controls
 4. Sample queries to test and demonstrate database functionality
-5. An ER diagram designed in Draw.io for schema visualization

 ## 🗃️ Tables Created